 Retinoids, whether as retinol or tretinoin should be in every nightly anti-aging regimen.

-Retinoids work by stimulating collagen production within the skin- this shows up as improved skin texture and wrinkles reduction.
+Retinoids work by stimulating collagen production within the skin- this shows up as improved skin texture and wrinkle reduction.

 Although tretinoin is more potent than retinol, it might not be for you as it comes with more side effects.